 Now, assuming the decision has been made to leave, the only question remaining is how to leave.
 Mike Fehlauer, in his book Exposing Spiritual Abuse, says:

 Here is where the threats of the curse play in- if you leave their “spiritual covering” they will claim that you make yourself a target for the devil.
+This is one of the foundational doctrines of abusive churches designed to sink the claws of control into the minds of the congregation and establish a huge fear of leaving.
 This is intimidation and a clear play to plant fear in you.
 If you are in Christ Jesus, you are blessed, not cursed.
 Your blessing is in Him, not in that leader.
-For more on the spiritual covering doctrine, see Spiritual Covering Doctrine, another post in this blog.
-There you will find links to other articles on this subject as well.
+For more on this erroneous doctrine see The Spiritual Covering Doctrine, another post in this blog.

 Fehlauer makes a good point when he says that folding to the pressure actually does the leadership a disservice, allowing them to continue in their deceptions that much longer.
 You will plant one more seed of truth in their minds when you pull out, and I feel that in pulling out, you absolve yourself of any guilt in perpetuating the mess.